cgadal-pythonpackages/Wind_data/README.md

 ```
 ### Optional keywords

 The functions have plenty of optional keywords, I will write a documentation as soon as possible.
-In the mean time, here is a list of usefull keywords in `Getting_wind_data()` to play with.
+In the mean time, here is a list of usefull keywords in `Test.Getting_wind_data()` to play with.

 - `save_to_npy = True`: if you want to convert netcdf files to .npy files. `True` is only supported for 10m velocities.
 Default is True.
 - `on_grid = True`: if you want to have the spacial points given moved to correspond to the original grid of the downloaded dataset.
 Default it True.